Jerome J. Froelich Jr., "Jerry", specializes in criminal and

 not only a successful trial and appellate lawyer, but

 also has an unique ability to convince prosecutors

 either not charge his clients or to reduce the charges

-the Relator in one of the largest federal qui tam
+Jerry presently is involved in one of the largest federal

-actions ever filed.
-The case, United States of America
+Qui Tam actions ever filed.
+The case, United States of

-ex rel.
-Kamal Mustfa Al-Sultan v.
-The Public Warehousing
+America ex rel.
+Kamal Mustafa Al- Sultan v.
+The Public

 In 2011 Jerry won two cases in